Photo: Simon Gee / Polar Bears International

 Climate Action Talking Points

 Want to share how important climate action is to you?
-Use these talking points to share your concern with those you love.
-This year, the U.S. midterms elections are November 8 and the COP27 Climate Summit is November 6-18—both right after Polar Bear Week.
+Visit our new Take Action space on our website and use these talking points to share your concern with those you love and your civic leaders.
+Also this year, the COP29 Climate Summit is November 11-22, shortly after Polar Bear Week.

-Call for bold action from #COP27.
+• Call for bold action from #COP29.
 Ask world leaders to protect people and nature by urgently scaling up climate solutions.
 Watch for our social media outreach from the Climate Summit in Egypt and join the conversation!
-This Toolkit, made for educators, is a helpful tool to prepare yourself and your followers to follow COP27 or learn more about international climate negotiations.
+This Toolkit, made for educators, is a helpful tool to prepare yourself and your followers to follow COP29 or learn more about international climate negotiations.

 Hashtags